adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 The elements JSON object contains two types of lists:

-1. List of Node Objects: An array of node objects describing the nodes in the graph.
+1. [Nodes](#node-object): An array of [node objects](#node-object) describing the nodes in the graph.
-2. List of Edge Objects: An array of edge objects describing the edges in the graph.
+2. [Edges](#edge-object): An array of [edge objects](#edge-object) describing the edges in the graph.

 ### Graph Data Attributes

 The `Graph Data Attributes` object specifies name-value pair describing the graph.
 The `Graph Data Attributes` are mapped to the Cytoscape network table for a network on import.
 Cytoscape supports `Graph Data Attributes` for both import and export.
-Please refer to list of graph data attributes treated specially by GraphSpace to make the best use of GraphSpace's features.
+Please refer to [list of graph data attributes treated specially by GraphSpace](#graph-data-attributes-attributes-treated-specially-by-graphspace) to make the best use of GraphSpace's features.

 ### Node Object